-On this basis, one can note that the HMA1 activity is increased about 12 times in overexpressing plant and in the presence of Cu (Table 3), which is in good agreement with the level of accumulation of overexpressed HMA1 protein in envelope membrane from these plants (see Fig. 6).
+On this basis, one can note that the HMA1 activity is increased about 12 times in overexpressing plant and in the presence of copper (Table 3), which is in good agreement with the level of accumulation of overexpressed HMA1 protein in envelope membrane from these plants (see Fig. 6).

-Finally, and in good agreement with these direct biochemical observations, we could demonstrate that deletion or overexpression of HMA1 has no impact on the expression of both PAA1 and PAA2 (supplemental information 3).
-Both biochemical analysis and expression studies (Table 3 and supplemental information 3) thus demonstrate that PAA1 can not compensate for the lack of HMA1.
+Finally, and in good agreement with these direct biochemical observations, we could demonstrate that deletion or overexpression of HMA1 has no impact on the expression of both PAA1 and PAA2 (supplemental Fig. S3).
+Both biochemical analysis and expression studies (Table 3 and supplemental Fig. S3) thus demonstrate that PAA1 cannot compensate for the lack of HMA1.